Cascading Beauty: Mastering the Art of Waterfall Photography

 • Use a slow shutter speed (around 1-2 seconds) to introduce motion and create that classic flowing water effect.

-• A tripod is essential for using slow shutter speeds, as it will help to prevent camera shake.
+• A tripod is essential for using slow shutter speeds, as it helps to prevent camera shake.

 4. Narrow Aperture